slonermike/SloneUtil/README.md

   * Convert a string to an enum.
 * **InstantiateChild**
   * Instantiate one object as a child of another.
+* **GetViewportSizeAtDistance**
+  * Returns the world-space width and height of the screen at a specified distance in front of the camera.

 ### SloneUtil2D (Static Class)
 * **GetCameraBounds**